zadarastorage/dockerfiles/README.md

 The tag "-t" can be any unique identifier, but the convention is namepace/app.
 When we build this, we would use -t zadara/ssh.

-After you build the app, run it interactivly
+After you build the app, run it interactively

 ```
 docker run -it -p 9222:22 namespace/ssh